watermint/toolbox/docs/guides/dropbox-business.md

 ## Legacy paper commands

 Commands for a team's legacy Paper content.
-Please see [official guide](https://developers.dropbox.com/paper-migration-guide) more detail about legacy Paper and migration
+Please see the [official guide](https://developers.dropbox.com/paper-migration-guide) for more details about legacy Paper and migration

 | Command                                                                                                             | Description                                               |
 |---------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------|